This post was updated on Oct 13, 2023

 If you tend to be demanding towards your partner, they may feel like you only contact them when you need something that they are not able to give.

-There’s no point denying that it is a possibility that your partner may not want to be in a relationship with you any longer.
+There’s no point denying that it is a possibility that your partner may be losing interest, or may not want to be in a relationship with you any longer.
 Try talking to them openly and see if there are any issues that you two should work on.

 Is Ignoring Someone Manipulative?